dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 ![Energy Shaping Controller and DDPG Policy. \label{fig:controller_plots}](figures/energy_and_ddpg.png){#id .class height=600px}

-Furthermore, the swing-up controllers can be benchmarked, where it is evaluated how fast, efficient, consistent, stable and sensitive the controller is during the swing-up.
+Furthermore, the swing-up controllers can be benchmarked in simulation, where it is evaluated how fast, efficient, consistent, stable and sensitive the controller is during the swing-up.
 See figure \autoref{fig:benchmark} for a comparison of the different controllers' benchmark results.

 The benchmark criteria are:

-- **Speed** : The inverse of the time the controller needs to process state input and return a control signal (hardware dependent).
+- **Frequency** : The inverse of the time the controller needs to process state input and return a control signal (hardware dependent).
 - **Swingup time** : The time it takes for the controller to swing-up the pendulum from the lower fixpoint to the upper fixpoint.
 - **Energy consumption**: The energy the controller uses during the swingup motion and holding the pendulum in position afterwards.
 - **Smoothness**: Measures how much the controller changes the control output during execution.